cosmos72/schemesh/README.md

 * autocomplete shell paths and scheme strings: when autocompleting inside single or double quotes, the stem starts at the quotes.
 * autocomplete shell paths starting with ~
-* decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?
 * add missing shell builtins: kill
 * implement function (string->sh-patterns)